mstanczy/git-workshop/README.md

 ```

 3. Open jumbotron.html in your favorite text editor.
 Open the same file also in your favorite browser.
-4. Update line 80 of the code - replace 'btn-default' with 'btn-primary'.
+4. Update line 80 of the code - replace '*btn-default*' with '*btn-primary*'.
 5. Save the file and refresh the page in the browser.
 Notice the color of the button in Section 1 is different.
 6. display diffs in slightly different format
 ```